 Getting Back to Normal

-Since this is a major operation, following surgery you will need post-operative care for your comfort and nutrition:
+Since this is a major operation, the following surgery you will need post-operative care for your comfort and nutrition.

 - One can expect to live a normal life after partial or complete stomach removal.